-We gathered a panel of experts – 25 of the world’s brightest ecommerce minds – and asked them this question: “What growth strategy would you recommend for 2016 that you’ve never shared with anyone?”
+We gathered a panel of experts – 25 of the world’s brightest ecommerce minds – and asked them this question: “What ecommerce growth strategies would you recommend that you’ve never shared with anyone?”

 Be Seen Where It Matters Most

 The perception is changing in the retail industry today.
 Retailers used to see Amazon as the big bad wolf.
 But with Amazon earning 41% of all online search traffic, the industry is now moving to an “if you can’t beat them, join them” attitude.
 Retailers looking to grow in 2016 must adapt to this new perception – because it’s true.
 You need to have your products, or some of your products, on Amazon.
 You need them to be discoverable in that marketplace – or else you are losing out on a massive amount of sales potential.
 The same is true for other marketplaces like eBay and Rakuten.
 We are moving away from silo-ed commerce in which you either sold online, in marketplaces or via brick-and-mortar.
 Today, the most successful retailers are selling in all channels – and are early adopters of emerging channels like social commerce and Jet.com.
 Anyone looking for massive growth this year needs to reconsider their current channel strategy and figure out how to begin implementing more holistic discoverability potential for consumers with their products.
 The place that starts is on Amazon.

 Empower Your Evangelists